 Overview of the Curriculum

 The Ministerial program is conceived as generally being two to three years in length.
-Students who present extensive background or study and active participation in areas such as are listed and detailed below may be able to complete the requirements for ordination in one year, which is the minimum length or time based upon the service requirement.
+Students who present extensive background or study and active participation in areas such as are listed and detailed below may be able to complete the requirements for ordination in one year, which is the minimum length of time-based upon the service requirement.
 Details will be worked out with each student individually.

 The areas to be covered are: